2022 Lincoln Corsair Review, Ratings, Specs, Prices, and Photos

 Is the Lincoln Corsair 4WD?

-All-wheel drive comes standard with the stronger engine, and it’s an option on the lower-output turbo-4.
+All-wheel drive comes standard with the stronger engine and with the plug-in hybrid versions, and it’s an option with the lower-output turbo-4.

 How fast is the Lincoln Corsair?